-Stop engine and remove key from ignition before leaving operator's seat for any reason.
-A child or even a pet could engage an idling machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.

 - 1. Lower header to ground, shut down engine, and remove key from ignition. - Unlock endshield (B) by turning latch (A) counterclockwise using a slotted screwdriver until it stops (slightly more than one-half turn).